qdljerry/BetterPushbackC/README.md

 # !!!!
 IMPORTANT !!!!
+- This repo intent to fix some problems in **XPlane 12**
+- This repo use **github actions** to build release that make developing this plugin more efficiently.
-DO NOT download BetterPushback using the green "Clone or Download" button on the main repository page.
-Use the [RELEASES](https://github.com/skiselkov/BetterPushbackC/releases) section, the click on "Assets" and download "BetterPushback.zip".
+- DO NOT download BetterPushback using the green "Clone or Download" button on the main repository page.
+Use the [RELEASES](https://github.com/qdljerry/BetterPushbackC_XP12/releases) section, the click on "Assets" and download "BetterPushback.zip".

 # About BetterPushback